Geotextiles in Landscaping

 Separation

-Allows water to pass through while holding back soil particles.
+Geotextiles allow water to pass through while holding back particles of soil and debris.

 Reinforcement